gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 Carbon Fiber-filled
 ^^^^^^^^^^^^^^^^^^^

-Many filaments are also sold with the addition of small chunks of Carbon Fiber mixed into the filament itself.
+Many filaments are also sold with the addition of small chunks of carbon fiber mixed into the filament itself.
 While often though of as an extreme strength improvement, these filaments are instead meant to be stiffer and help to improve the printability of filaments like nylon.
-Carbon Fiber-filled filaments generally require higher temperatures, and a hardened steel nozzle, but if you can print the pure variants of those filaments, you should be able to print their CF counterparts.
+Carbon fiber-filled filaments generally require higher temperatures, and a hardened steel nozzle, but if you can print the pure variants of those filaments, you should be able to print their carbon fiber-filled counterparts.

 Polycarbonate (PC)